 If you lack fat in your diet, your body will not properly absorb specific vitamins.

-For example, vitamin E is better absorbed by the body when consumed with dietary fat .
+For example, this 2016 study in the National Center of Biotechnological Information shows that vitamin E is better absorbed by the body when consumed with dietary fat .

 Smoking and Drinking

 Current Dietary Guidelines for Americans instruct that women should limit themselves to one drink and men to two .

 It’s ultimately hard to put a number on how much each of these factors affects your body’s vitamin absorption capability.
 In my experience, it’s better to gravitate towards the side of it having an effect more significant than you think.

 Certain medications can hinder the absorption of essential vitamins and minerals.